-12.2 BOND OFFER AGREEMENT
+13.2 BOND OFFER AGREEMENT

-The Bond Offer Agreement has been entered into by and between the Global Arranger as non-exclusive Bond Placing Agent, the Company as Issuer and Calamatta Cuschieri & Co Ltd. as Registrar for the Bond Offer.
-The Global Arranger has, subject to the satisfaction of a number of conditions, undertaken in favour of the Company on a best efforts basis to introduce investors to the Issuer for all of the Bonds and place such Bonds with Eligible Investors.
+The Bond Offer Agreement has been entered into by and among the Global Arranger as non-exclusive Bond Placing Agent, the Company as Issuer and Calamatta Cuschieri & Co Ltd as Registrar for the Bond Offer.
+The Global Arranger has, subject to the satisfaction of a number of conditions, undertaken in favour of the Company on a best efforts basis to introduce investors to the Issuer for all of the Bonds offered by this Offering Circular and place such Bonds with Eligible Investors.